Valentine's Day

 Holiday History

 According to Roman legend, during the third century, Valentinus was imprisoned for his Christian beliefs and sentenced to death.
-While jailed, according to legend, Valentinus restored the sight of his jailer’s blind daughter.
+While jailed, Valentinus restored the sight of his jailer’s blind daughter.
 The night before he died, Valentinus wrote a farewell note to the girl, which he signed, “From Your Valentine.”
 His sentence was carried out the next day, Feb.
 14, 269 A.D.

 Hundreds of years later in fifth century Rome, people honored Juno, the pagan goddess of love and marriage, on Feb.
 14. During the celebration, men would draw women’s names and court them for marriage.